enquiries@bramleyengineering.co.uk

 Do I need to keep a record of LOLER reports?

 Yes, keeping records of LOLER reports is essential for the safety and compliance of your lifting equipment.
-Your records do not need to be kept in hard copy form but you should be able to provide a written copy when necessary.
-Having detailed records of LOLER reports serves your business with more benefits than just its legal obligation, including:
+Your records do not need to be kept in hard copy form, but you should be able to provide a written copy when necessary.

 How long do you need to keep LOLER records?

-• Annual Comprehensive Examination – keep a record of these examinations for a minimum period of two years.
+• Annual LOLER exams – Store records for a minimum of 2 years.

-• Periodic Maintenance Checks – retain these records until the next test or inspection of the equipment takes place.
+• Maintenance checks – Keep records until the next inspection is done.

-It’s best to use an external organisation to provide LOLER inspections to avoid breaches in the LOLER regulations and ensure you are compliant as a business by using a suitable LOLER expert as your ‘competent person’.
+It’s best to use an external organisation such as Bramley Engineering to provide LOLER inspections to avoid breaches in the LOLER regulations.
+This will also ensure you are compliant as a business by using a suitable LOLER expert as your ‘competent person’.

 Related post